Image

 The label “violent” can also attach when a weapon is used, serious injury occurs, or a protected person (a minor or someone with a disability) is involved.

-Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
+Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
 The earlier a violent crimes lawyer in Wayne County, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.

-Examples Violent Crime Charges We Defense in Wayne County, IL
+Examples of Violent Crime Charges We Defend in Wayne County, IL

 In every case, prosecutors must prove each element beyond a reasonable doubt.
 Our defense starts by forcing the prosecution to meet that burden on every element.